Nilhcem/nilhcem.github.io/_posts/2019-03-02-cloud-iot-core-and-kubernetes.md

 In this article, we discovered how Cloud IoT Core helps us to easily and securely connect large fleets of devices directly to the Google Cloud, using industry standard protocols such as HTTP or MQTT.

 Our ESP32 is now connected to the Google Cloud and is sending data there continuously.
-You can find all the source code here: [https://github.com/Nilhcem/esp32-cloud-iot-core-k8s](https://github.com/Nilhcem/esp32-cloud-iot-core-k8s)
+You can find the complete source code here: [https://github.com/Nilhcem/esp32-cloud-iot-core-k8s](https://github.com/Nilhcem/esp32-cloud-iot-core-k8s)

-Next time, we will use the official Cloud IoT Device SDK and see other ways to collect, process, analyze and visualize IoT data, skipping kubernetes, using only hosted Google services.
+Next time, will see other ways to collect, process, analyze and visualize IoT data, skipping kubernetes, using only hosted Google services.

 [home-monitoring-with-mqtt-influxdb-grafana]: http://nilhcem.com/iot/home-monitoring-with-mqtt-influxdb-grafana